HaxeFlixel/flixel-docs/documentation/04_tutorial/10-part-ix-ui-and-combat.html.md

 	return;
 ```
 At the very top, before doing anything else in that function.
+You will also need to add `using flixel.util.FlxSpriteUtil;` to the top of the Enemy.hx class.

 And that should do it!
 Test out your game and make sure that it works!
 You can see the [source here](https://github.com/SeiferTim/HaxeFlixel-Tutorial/tree/Part-IX) to make sure you're on the same page.
 Next, we'll cover winning and losing and setting up all our different FlxStates.